Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 View of the Eilean Donan Castle, Scotland, Highlands, UK

-Situated just 10 miles from the Skye Bridge, Eilean Donan Castle is regularly touted as one of the best castles in Scotland.
+Situated just 10 miles from the Skye Bridge, Eilean Donan is regularly touted as one of the best castles in Scotland.
 The impressive stone structure, which sits imposingly on an island, is truly picture-perfect!

 Loch Ness